 The compact factor reduces the dimensions of the controls, allowing more information to be displayed on the UI.
 This factor is ideal for devices operated by mouse and keyboard.

-The compact value was introduced in SAPUI5 Wave 5 in addition to the default cozy value.
-With the compact value, the font size remains the same, but the dimensions of the controls, as well as the spaces between them, are smaller than in the cozy mode.
-The cozy default control area of 3 rem is reduced to 2 rem with the compact factor.
+In compact mode, the font size remains the same, but the dimensions of both the controls and the spaces between them are smaller than in cozy mode.
+The cozy default touch area of 2.75 rem (44 px) is reduced with the compact factor.
 Rows and toolbars may use sizes of 2 rem (32 px) and controls are also visually smaller.

 It is important that you actively set the content density!
 Since different controls might have different defaults, failing to set the correct content density could result in different density factors being shown on the screen.